j0rgev0/InstaRent-app/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Pull Request Guidelines

+- Update documentation for new features
+- Add tests for new functionality
+- Ensure all tests pass
+- Follow the existing code style
+- Update the changelog if necessary

 ## 📄 License